elo33011/NetOps-agent-demo/README.md

 # How to Run it

-Part 1: Prerequisites (done once)
+## Step 1: Install docker & containerlab in your shell environment
-You already have these, so just confirm:
+Once it is done, confirm this is in place.
 ```bash
 docker run hello-world          # Docker works in WSL2
 containerlab version            # Containerlab works
 ```

-Part 2: The lab
+## Step 2: Build the network topology
 Get the files.
-Unzip `wan-lab.zip` (the latest version, which includes the `vtysh.conf` fix) into your WSL home folder:
+Unzip `wan-lab.zip` your home folder:
 ```bash
    cd ~
    unzip wan-lab.zip            # sudo apt install -y unzip, if needed
    cd wan-lab
    ```
-Deploy the lab:
+Deploy the network topology:
 ```bash
    sudo containerlab deploy -t wanlab.clab.yml
    ```